Cross-Level Multi-Instance Distillation for Self-Supervised Fine-Grained Visual Categorization: Related work

 \subsection{Self-supervised Fine-grained Visual Categorization}

-Self-supervised FGVC is an emerging research topic, which intends to learn a pre-text representation that can discriminate the fine-grained semantics.
+Self-supervised FGVC is an emerging research topic, which intends to learn a pre-trained class-agnostic representation that can discriminate the fine-grained semantics.
 Pioneer works are summarized as follows.
 Cole et al. empirically found some existing self-supervised learning pipelines suffered significant performance decline for FGVC task \cite{cole2022does}.
 Shu et al. proposed a common rational learning strategy (LCR) for fine-grained visual categorization and retrieval \cite{shu2023learning}.
 Kim et al. considered the fine-grained visual representation learning under a self-supervised open-set scenario \cite{kim2023coreset}.
+Hu et al. proposed an asymmetric augmented self-supervised learning scheme, where the pre-trained representation can be used to query the fine-grained images \cite{hu2024asymmetric}.

 On the other hand, as earlier FGVC pipelines adapt the localization pipeline for part proposals, in this paper, we consider the self-supervised localization approaches \cite{shu2022improving,zhao2021distilling,wu2021align,huang2022learning,peng2022crafting} as an alternative solution for self-supervised FGVC and make extensive comparison.
+Compared with these methods, the proposed CMD does not reply on the part proposals as a prerequisite to learn fine-grained representation.
+Instead, it highlights the key instances implicitly in an one-stage self-supervised representation learning pipeline.